Eugene writes a variety of articles on topics including health, technology, STEM, travel, cooking, home and garden.

 Coils or ladders of teeth are fixed onto strips of textile called tapes.
 As a slider is pulled up along the rows of teeth, it pulls them together and meshes them.
-Teeth can be made of plastics typically polyester, wound as a continuous spiral, or metals such as brass or nickel for heavy duty clothing such as jeans.
+Teeth can be made of plastics (typically polyester) wound as a continuous spiral or metals such as brass or nickel for heavy-duty clothing like jeans.
 Metal teeth are usually preshaped pieces, crimped onto the side tapes.

 Parts of a Zip

 - Bottom tape end

 - Single tape width

 - The top or bottom stops can wear away or break off or the tapes can fray so that the slider comes off.

 - The pin can tear away from the tape so that it can't be easily inserted into the box.